University of Florida Homepage

 If I drop a class, how will my stipend and scholarship be affected?

-Since MARC GatorSTAR scholars are required to earn 24 credits each year, dropping a class may put you behind in earning these credits.
+Since MARC GatorSTAR fellows are required to earn 24 credits each year, dropping a class may put you behind in earning these credits.
 This drop may affect the number of credits you register for the following semester.
 We encourage students to meet with program director prior to making the decision to drop a class.
 Each semester, the university sets a date by which all students much drop classes if they choose.
 Be sure to pay attention to this date each semester as dropping a class after the university deadline will result in needing to complete a petition.
 All UF students receiving Bright Futures scholarship are required to repay the cost for classes they drop, unless it is a documented medical reason.
 Learn more at http://www.registrar.ufl.edu/hubstudents.html

 Do I have to live on campus?